Kilo59/PR-AutoPlotter/README.md

 Documentation: WIP

 ##What is this?
-A data analytics platform to automate the computation of data stored locally and in Google Cloud Applications and output to the web for remote access.
+A platform to automate the computation/analysis of data from a microplate reader.

-Allows for users with minimal to no knowledge of programming to import large raw csv datasets, automate computations, analysis, visualizations, add their own specialized computational functions and share their results.
+Allows for users with minimal to no knowledge of programming to import large raw csv datasets, automate computations, analysis, visualizations, add their own specialized computational functions.
+Users can access these results remotely minutes after the plate reader has finsished taking it's final measurements.

 ###Index
 * [Example](https://github.com/SpaceTuna8/data-alpha-Guilf/blob/master/README.md#example)